mastercomfig/mastercomfig/docs/next_steps/troubleshoot.md

 This is a HUD initialization bug with TF2.
 You can fix it by running `hud_reloadscheme`.

-If you'd like this command to automatically run to fix this bug, you can put this in your `user/autoexec.cfg`:
+If you'd like this command to automatically run to fix this bug, you can put this in your `autoexec.cfg`:

 ```c
 alias game_overrides_once_c hud_reloadscheme